dug2/nanit-thermostat/README.md

 # Boiler Control

-A Raspberry Pi-based system for controlling a boiler based on temperature sensor readings via MQTT.
+A Raspberry Pi-based system for controlling a boiler based on temperature sensor readings from a Nanit baby monitor via MQTT.
 Features automated temperature-based control, manual override, and a mobile-friendly web interface.

 ## Features
 - Multi-sensor temperature monitoring